arthur-hagopian/CP2K_Theory/water_molecule/results.md

 </p>

 <p align="center">
-  Figure 3 — Vizualization of the MOs of an isolated H₂O molecule.
+  Figure 3 — Vizualization of the computed MOs of an isolated H₂O molecule.
 </p>